particle-iot/docs/src/content/guide/how-to-build-a-product/web-app.md

 Our [REST API](/reference/api/) allows you easily to build web services that interact with your products in real time.
-You can build these web services in any programming language (Javascript/Node.js, Ruby, Python, C#, PHP, etc.), although we provide the most support for Javascript/Node.js through our [ParticleJS](/reference/javascript/) Javascript SDK.
+You can build these web services in any programming language (JavaScript/Node.js, Ruby, Python, C#, PHP, etc.), although we provide the most support for JavaScript/Node.js through our [ParticleJS](/reference/javascript/) JavaScript SDK.
 If you are interested in libraries for interacting with our API in other programming languages, please [search our forum](https://community.particle.io) for community-generated libraries.